Get in Touch

 • Understanding the shell prompt

-• Using the shell prompt within an X environment
+• Using the shell prompt within X environments

-• Managing the root account and root shell prompt (utilizing su, sudo, and running programs as root under X)
+• Managing the root account and shell prompt (using su, sudo, and running root-level programs under X)

 • Navigating virtual consoles